 After a long campaign to win the support of his fellow IOC members, the 59-year-old German will certainly have to hit the ground running.

-There are less than five months to go until the winter Olympics in Sochi, fears that the 2016 games in Rio could become the target of local protests, and a newly appointed host city -Tokyo - to help prepare for the 2020 Games.
+There are less than five months to go until the winter Olympics in Sochi, fears that the and a newly appointed host city -Tokyo - to help prepare for the 2020 Games.

 Here he speaks to the BBC's chief sports correspondent Dan Roan about his plans for the job.